lvrenno/3ds-frame-importer/README.md

-# 3ds Max Painting Importer
+# 3ds Max Frame Painting Importer

 A tool developed in **Python** with **PySide2** and **pymxs** to automate the import of artworks into **3ds Max**.
 Originally created to streamline the modeling of an exhibition at **Paço Imperial (Rio de Janeiro)** within the **Raul Mourão Art Studio**, this tool simplifies the process of generating framed paintings with real-world dimensions, automatically applying materials and UV mapping from named image files.